freedbygrace/Dynamic-OSD-Application-List/README.md

 After all of this is completed, just add a run powershell script step somewhere in your task sequence that executes the 'Invoke-OSDApplicationList.ps1' powershell script.

 The Applications.xml and ApplicationGroups.xml can be specified as script parameters, but by default, they will be found automatically using task sequence variables during run time.

+This totally eliminates the constant modification of task sequences to accomodate application addition, removal, reordering, replacement, etc...